flaming-codes/nextjs13-rsc-windstitch-turbopack-starter/README.md

 ### Windstitch & VS Code

 To improve the DX of Windstitch, this template also includes a custom VS Code settings.json file.
 This extension allows you to use Tailwind classes in your CSS-in-JS files and provides autocompletion for them.
 It is not perfect yet, but it is still a great improvement over the default experience.

+### Radix UI Colors

+Radix UI only provides a set of accessible React-components, but also an open-source color system for designing beautiful, accessible websites and apps.
+This template uses a Tailwind-plugin to automatically expose those colors w/ support for dark/light mode.

 ### Turbopack